RupankarCh/my-notes/Linux/Ansible/theory.md

 2. **ungrouped**

-   * Hosts that do not belong to any custom group.
+   *  that do not belong to any custom group.

 # Ansible Modules